MicrosoftDocs/customer-insights/ci-docs/journeys/admin-users-licenses-roles.md

 ### Grant access to users that already have a Dynamics 365 license

 Any user who already has a license for any model-driven app in Dynamics 365 can also access Customer Insights - Journeys.
 All you need to do is [assign them the security roles and privileges](#assign-role) required to access the Customer Insights - Journeys features they need and share the URL to the environment you want them to access.
-There is no explicit user license assignment required in Microsoft Admin Center the way you must with user or seat based licenses.
+There's no explicit user license assignment required in Microsoft Admin Center the way you must with user or seat based licenses.

 ### Grant access to users without a Dynamics 365 license